Board of Directors

 Under Brazilian Corporate Law, the ‘Conselho Fiscal’, or fiscal council, is a corporate body independent of the management and the company’s independent accountants.
 The primary responsibilities of the fiscal council are monitoring management activities, reviewing the company’s financial statements, and reporting its findings to the company’s shareholders.
 The fiscal council may be either permanent or non-permanent, in which case it will be created at the request of shareholders representing at least 5% of the voting shares to act by the first annual meeting held subsequently to its creation.

-Under Santos Brasil Participações’ bylaws, its fiscal council is permanent and composed of a minimum of three and a maximum of five members and their respective alternates.
+Under Santos Brasil Participações’ bylaws, its fiscal council is permanent and composed of three members and their respective alternates.

 Under Brazilian Corporate Law, Santos Brasil Participações’ fiscal council may not include members that (i) are in its board of directors, (ii) are in the board of executive officers, (iii) are employed by the Company or a controlled company or a company under common control with Santos Brasil Participações; or (iv) are spouses or up to third-degree relatives of any member of Santos Brasil Participações’ management.